Law enforcement in Mexico City: Secretaries of Public Security

+Police corruption and public confidence

 Corruption and severe inefficiency plague the Mexican police.
 Further, low pay and lack of resources have hindered efforts at improving police performance, battling corruption and professionalizing the forces.
 A related lack of public confidence has further eroded the ability of the police to respond to crime: A survey in 1999 found that 90% of respondents in Mexico City had “little” or “no” trust in the police.
 Such a lack of public confidence translates into a lack of support—that is, an unwillingness to report crimes or assist in investigations, which is crucial to solving crimes.
 Nationwide, only 12% of the population has expressed confidence in the police.